Paulus1337/Custom-Tooling-using-Burp-THM/Task 6 - The Challenge/README.md

 ## The Challenge

-I encountered issues with the provided machine, so I decided to take a completely different approach.
+I understand this is a Burp challenge, but my main focus was on retrieving the flag as efficiently as possible.
+After encountering issues with the provided machine, I decided to take a completely different approach.

 This challenge involves bypassing a custom RSA-encrypted login system to retrieve a flag.